What We Do

 Our activities are divided into three parts: teaching artist residencies, photographic projects, and video production.

 Your donations will support our work in progress.
 A current focus is Peace House People.
 It is a documentary photography project to portray a year in the life of people at a homeless shelter.

-One video in progress is The Jewel Boxes: Louis Sullivan.
-It is an essay on the idea of organic architecture.
+One video in progress is an essay on the idea of organic architecture titled The Jewel Boxes: Louis Sullivan.
 The documentary uses the seven small town bank buildings which Sullivan designed as variations to illumine a theme.

 The Center is a lean and meaningful micro-nonprofit with only one regular employee, Mike Hazard, and a lively board of directors.
 We contract with many talented individuals and collaborate with many organizations to create each special project with panache.